-Note: When using this modifier please also provide the pre-service determination number on the claim provider responsibility.
+Note: When using this modifier please also provide the pre-service determination number in field #23 of the CM\$1500 form.

+When providers bill with these modifiers, the claims are processed with the appropriate codes for member financial liability, and you may bill the member.
+If you bill for non-covered services without using the GA or GY modifier, THP will deny your claim as provider responsibility.
 If you bill us for covered services with the GY or GA modifier, THP will deny your claim for incorrect use of modifier.
 Part of your responsibility as a contracted provider is to inform your patients when a service is not covered (or statutorily excluded) by THP.
 For THP Medicare department to know if you have given proper notice of non-coverage to our members, you must follow the billing rules and use the modifiers as stated above.